elixir-oasis/oasis/README.md

 We can see all generated files are moved into the expected path, and all modules' name start with `Common.Api`.

-Summarize about the name space of generated code:
+Summarize about the name space of generated module:

   1. The optional `--name-space` argument to the `mix oas.gen.plug` command line is in the highest priority to set the name space;

   2. We can use `"x-oasis-name-space"` extension field of the OAS's Paths Object as a global naming if we want to save and maintain it in the document, but this case may be overridden by #1.

-  3. We also can set `"x-oasis-name-space"` extension field in each Operation Object in the document, but this case may be overridden by #1 and #2.
+  3. We also can set `"x-oasis-name-space"` extension field in each Operation Object in the document, but this case may be overridden by #1 or #2.

 #### HTTP request handler files in pairs